happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

 ****
 Al     13    2
 (Section for Al - similar format)
-In addition to the above standard names, some base groups in the base group library can also use their aliases and abbreviations.
-The basic rules are as follows:
+In addition to the above standard names, some basis sets in the basis sets library can also use their aliases and abbreviations.
+The rules are as follows:

-* In the Pople base set of the 6-series, the suffixes P and PP representing the polarization function can be indicated by an asterisk.
+* In the Pople basis sets of the 6-series, the suffixes P and PP representing the polarization function can be indicated by an asterisk.
 For example, 6-311 G** is equivalent to 6-311 GPP.
-* The hyphen "-" for the def2-series base group can be omitted.
+* The hyphen "-" for the def2-series basis sets can be omitted.
 For example, def2-SVP can be written as def2SVP.
-* In the association consistency base group, "cc-pV", "cc-pCV", and "cc-pwCV" can be abbreviated as V, CV, WCV, respectively.
+* In the correlation consistency basis sets, "cc-pV", "cc-pCV", and "cc-pwCV" can be abbreviated as V, CV, WCV, respectively.
 The prefix "aug-" for the diffusion function can be abbreviated as A (case-insensitive).
 For example, vdz stands for cc-pVDZ, awcvtz-dk stands for aug-cc-pwCVTZ-DK, and so on.
-It should be noted that this abbreviation of the base group name is limited to BDF input.
-Do not use it in formal papers and reports to avoid confusion among readers.
+It should be noted that this abbreviation of the basis sets name should be only used in BDF input.
+Do not use them in formal publications and reports to avoid confusion among readers.

 .. _SelfdefinedBasis:

-Customize the base group file
+Customize the basis set file
 ------------------------------------------------
-BDF can use non-built-in base groups, in this case, you need to save the base group data in text format in the base group file, put it in the calculation directory, and the file name is the base group name to be referenced in BDF.
+BDF can use non-built-in basis sets, in this case, you need to save the basis set data in text format in the basis set file, put it in the calculation directory (BDF work directory), and the file name is the basis set to be referenced in BDF.

 .. warning::

-The file name of the custom base group file must be **all caps**!
+The file name of the custom basis set file must be **all caps**!
 However, when referenced in the input file, the case is arbitrary.

 For example, create a text file MYBAS-1 in the computing directory (note: if you create a text file under the Windows operating system, the system may omit the extension *.txt*, so the actual name is MYBAS-1.txt) and read: